Review of heat and charge transport in strongly magnetized relativistic plasmas: Statements and Declarations

 \section{Statements and Declarations}

-\begin{itemize} \item {\bf Availability of Data and Material:} The numerical data for the thermal and electrical conductivity of hot relativistic plasmas in a strong magnetic field are available as the Supplemental Material in Ref.~\cite{DataCond:2025}. \item {\bf Funding:} This research was funded in part by the U.S. National Science Foundation under Grant No.~PHY-2209470. \item {\bf Conflict of interest/Competing interests:} The authors declare no conflicts of interest or competing interests relevant to this work. \item {\bf Author contribution:} Both authors contributed equally to this work. \end{itemize}
+\begin{itemize} \item {\bf Availability of Data and Material:} The numerical data for the thermal and electrical conductivity of hot relativistic plasmas in a strong magnetic field are available as the Supplemental Material in Ref.~\cite{DataCond:2025}. \item {\bf Funding:} This research was funded in part by the U.S. National Science Foundation under Grant Nos.~PHY-2209470 and PHY-2514933. \item {\bf Conflict of interest/Competing interests:} The authors declare no conflicts of interest or competing interests relevant to this work. \item {\bf Author contribution:} I.S. and R.G. jointly developed the theoretical framework, carried out the analytical derivations, and performed the numerical calculations.
+I.S. prepared the initial draft of the manuscript.
+Both authors contributed to discussions of the results and reviewed and approved the final version of the paper. \end{itemize}